Ensembl/gti-genesearch/search/index.md

 The current implementation uses the search engine [Elasticsearch](https://www.elastic.co/products/elasticsearch) which supports indexing and querying of nested documents.
 Elasticsearch scales horizontally, so multiple nodes can be added to support increasing volumes of data.

-This project provides pipelines for indexing JSON-formatted documents representing genes and genomes, and a simplified API to allow querying of indexed genes.
+This project provides pipelines for indexing JSON-formatted documents representing genes and genomes, and a simplified API to allow querying of indexed genes and genomes.
 Note that this does not support variation or sequence which are inappropriate for the implementation described.

 # Installation